Unlike the "darkometer

 very good, easy to get to and to get around, good facilities, information and/or guidance, but not 100% as perfect as it could be, some aspects may leave a little to be desired, but much to see.

-quite OK, not too complicated to get to and to get around but comparatively underdeveloped in some areas, so it could be a bit better, not all that much to see
+quite OK, not too complicated to get to and to get around but comparatively underdeveloped in some areas, so it could be a bit better, a fair amount to see but not that much.

 not easy to get to and to get around, lacking facilities, information and/or guidance, not much to see

-poorly developed if at all, difficult to get to and to get around, little or no information, guidance or facilities, very little to see (note: this can be for any of these reasons, that is, a site might actually be fairly well developed but so difficult to get to that it only gets one star, or vice versa)
+poorly developed if at all and/or difficult to get to and to get around, little or no information, guidance or facilities, very little to see (note: this can be for any of these reasons, that is, a site might actually be fairly well developed but so difficult to get to that it only gets one star, or vice versa)

 This is only for very rough guidance – a site in question may be excellent in some respects but very poor in others, resulting in a mid-range star classification, but that does not mean all the descriptive indicators outlined above will apply as set out.
 This would be impossible to keep consistent anyway, as the various criteria compete with each other.